SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab5/README.md

 ## Clone your ECE346 repo to your Robot
 Next, you will need to clone your ECE346_GroupXX repo to your Robot.

-1. Open a new terminal and SSH into your robot.
+1. In the robot terminal, run the following command in your root directory (``cd ~``). **Important:** ``--recurse-submodules`` is necessary to get all submodules, i.e., linked specific commits of separate GitHub repositories!
     ```bash
-    ssh nvidia@<IP OF YOUR ROBOT>
-    ```
-2. In the robot terminal, run the following command in your root directory (``cd ~``). **Important:** ``--recurse-submodules`` is necessary to get all submodules, i.e., linked specific commits of separate GitHub repositories!
-    ```bash
     git clone --recurse-submodules https://github.com/SafeRoboticsLab/ECE346.git
     ```
-3. From inside the cloned directory, rename the original ```ECE346``` GitHub repo to `upstream` (default is `origin`), which you'll use to fetch future lab assignments and updates.
+2. From inside the cloned directory, rename the original ```ECE346``` GitHub repo to `upstream` (default is `origin`), which you'll use to fetch future lab assignments and updates.
     ```bash
     cd ECE346
     git remote rename origin upstream
     git remote set-url --push upstream DISABLE
     ```
-4. Add your group's private repository as a new remote named ``origin``.
+3. Add your group's private repository as a new remote named ``origin``.
 Note, this is just the typical name for the 'primary' remote (online repository).
 To locate your private repo's URL, navigate to its main paige on GitHub, select the green ``<> Code`` icon, select SSH, and copy this URL to your clipboard.
     ```bash
     git remote add origin <URL of your private REPO>
     ```
-5. Complete your GitHub configuration in your terminal.
+4. Complete your GitHub configuration in your terminal.
     ```bash
     # Replace with your GitHub email address and full name or a fun alias ;).
 Note this will appear on GitHub
     git config user.email "your_email@example.com"